3143 Northeast 163rd Street, North Miami Beach, FL 33160

 It’s important to get medical attention as soon as possible if you find yourself in this situation.
 Prompt treatment helps you recover more quickly, but your treatment will vary depending on what injury you have.

-Here at Orthopedic Urgent Care Aventura in North Miami Beach, Florida, we specialize in orthopedic urgent care, and we can diagnose and treat both fractures and sprains.
+Here at Full Orthopedics Urgent Care in North Miami Beach, Florida, we specialize in orthopedic urgent care, and we can diagnose and treat both fractures and sprains.
 Here’s what you need to know about both.

 What’s the difference between fractures and sprains?